A printable PDF of this article is available here.

 The 5-Section Sheet is our standard method of assembling and presenting the S&OP family data.
 For an in depth understanding of the 5-Section Sheet please refer to the book Sales and Operations Planning; How to Run an S&OP Process Everyone Understands.
 This book covers the mechanics of the 5-Section Sheet in detail.
 The book also covers the concept of demand streams and the differences between flow and abnormal demand.

-3. This newsletter article provides an overview of the difference between Flow and Abnormal demand.
-Follow the link below for more information;
+Our article, Are 2 Demand Streams Better Than 1?, provides an overview of the difference between Flow and Abnormal demand.